hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### SetNetwork
-Configures a Hedera network, setting some properties like environment, mirror nodes, consensus nodes and an RPC relay.
+Configures a Hedera network, setting some properties like environment and the mirror node and JSON-RPC-Relay services, and also, and optionally, the list of consensus nodes.

 **Spec:**